gbmhunter/blog/content/posts/2023/06-30-june-2023-updates/_index.md

 * Added information about electrolyte leakage in electrolytic capacitors.

 * Fixed bug which resulting in the embedded circuitjs iframe's from being displayed correctly (unsure of what was caused the problem to occur in the first place).

+* Added info on differences between "solid" and "wet" tantalum capacitors.